quangChe/angularjs-tutorial/README.md

 ### *A crash course to help you understand basic, pre-1.4v AngularJS concepts.*

 For our development, we will be primarily using AngularJS.
 It is a very powerful front-end framework with many features included.
 This guide will cover the basics of AngularJS to help you get started on developing dynamic web applications from a static HTML page.
-The point of this guide is to understand the underlying concept of AngularJS; for that reason, I will be showing you techniques that are easy to understand rather than best practices for developing enterprise-level applications.
+The point of this guide is to help you understand the underlying concept of AngularJS.
+For that reason, I will be showing you techniques that demonstrate AngularJS concepts but are not the best practices for developing enterprise-level applications.

 # Table of Contents